 “Stanford is not a competency, but it is often treated as if it is,” Monterroso said.

-The racial wealth gap, with white families’ median net worth nearly 10 times that of Black and Latinx families’, means that many Black and Latinx students lack resources to help them gain admission to, or pay for, prestigious colleges, she said.
+The racial wealth gap, with white families’ median net worth nearly six to seven times higher than that of Black and Latinx families’, means that many Black and Latinx students lack resources to help them gain admission to, or pay for, prestigious colleges, she said.
 Furthermore, it may be difficult for students who simultaneously work to pay for school to maintain high GPAs.

 Monterroso said many programming interviews, which can involve logic puzzles or obscure software concepts, are similarly inaccurate and biased.